Pragmatics in Language Grounding: Phenomena, Tasks, and Modeling Approaches: Modeling Pragmatics

 One key limitation of RSA is that it models speakers as choosing their utterances from a known and fixed set of candidate utterances.
-Because using the full space of possible natural language utterances is intractable for most tasks, some recent work has proposed incremental models which process one word or character at a time, leading to promising results on constrastive image captioning \citep{cohn-gordon-etal-2018-pragmatically, nie-etal-2020-pragmatic}.
 A second notable limitation is that, with a few exceptions \citep[\eg][]{khani-etal-2018-planning}, applications of full recursive reasoning frameworks have been limited to single-turn interactions.
 However, the multi-turn approaches that we outline in \autoref{sec:modeling-multi-turn} allow modeling repeated interactions by making the framework simpler along certain axes (\eg removing higher-order theory-of-mind).